oci-landing-zones/oci-cis-landingzone-quickstart/README.md

 Within the config folder, the Terraform files are named after the use cases they implement as described in CIS OCI Security Foundation Benchmark document.
 For instance, iam_1.1.tf implements use case 1.1 in the IAM sectiom, while mon_3.5.tf implements use case 3.5 in the Monitoring section. .tf files with no numbering scheme are either Terraform suggested names for Terraform constructs (provider.tf, variables.tf, locals.tf, outputs.tf) or use cases supporting files (iam_compartments.tf, net_vcn.tf).

+**Note**: The code has been written and tested with Terraform version 0.13.5 and OCI provider version 4.2.0.

 ## Input Variables
 Input variables used in the configuration are all defined (and defaulted) in config/variables.tf:
 - **tenancy_ocid**: the OCI tenancy id where this configuration will be executed.
 This information can be obtained in OCI Console.